uf-mil/mil/Simulation.md

 - Will take time
 - Have to support internally
 - Will do everything we want exactly the way we want it
+- We can easily adapt it to RobotX

 # Considerations